jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

   Endoscopic Camera Manipulator, 1 on real da Vinci system.

 **SUJ**
-  Setup Joints, patient cart with 4 passive arm to hold active ECM and PSMs.
+  Setup Joints, patient cart with 4 passive arms to hold active ECM and PSMs.
 Some early versions (Standard, S, Si) came with only three passive arms (missing PSM3)

 **HRSV**:
   High Resolution Stereo Viewer.
 At least 3 versions exist, 640x480 CRT (Standard and S), 1024x768 CRT (S HD), LCD (Si/Xi/5).
 The Research Kit initially came with the CRT 640x480, recent sites should receive the console from S HD systems.

 **CCU**
   Camera Control Unit.
 The two boxes in the vision cart that are connected to the endoscope cameras.
 These usually have either an NTSC or SDI output for frame grabbers.

 **Tray**
   Foot pedal tray: foot pedals including **clutch**, **camera**, **camera focus**, **bi** and **mono** (or **coag**).